Forest In A Box

-Insert the bottom of the cuttings in the Hormodin, tap to remove any excess, and insert them in the soil with the buds facing up, so that the tops of the cuttings barely show on top of the soil.
+Insert the bottom of the cuttings in the Hormodin, tap to remove any excess, and insert them in the soil with the buds facing up, so that the top bud barely show on top of the soil.
 Water again and you are done.
 Don’t let them dry out.
-The sprouts will start coming thru the soil within a week.
+The buds will open up within a week.

 Take your trees outside whenever the temperature is above 38 degrees.
 You can even leave them outdoors overnight.

 Do not add any fertilizer to the trees at this time.
 You will kill them.
 You can fertilize them after they are transplanted.